Essentials of Service Line Coverage [Protect Your Property]

 • Electrical or mechanical breakdowns

-And these accidents will cost you — even if you’re not at fault.
-Utility companies will very rarely take the blame, it is usually up to the customer to front the bill.
-So if your sewer line is damaged, the repair will typically cost between $1,000 and $4,000, with the average cost sitting at $2,556.
+These accidents will cost you, too, even if you’re not technically at fault.
+Utility companies will rarely take the blame, especially if the damage occurs on your property or just beyond the curb… so it is usually up to the customer to front the bill.
+And the repairs aren’t cheap.

-What does service line coverage protect you from?
+What does service line coverage cover?

 • Line excavation